 Other strategies to consider when you are trying to accelerate your payoff is to make interest payments on your student loan during the post-graduation grace period, or any other deferment or forbearance periods.
 This will help you avoid lengthening the lifetime of your student loans, even if you access relief from your student loan payments for a temporary period of time.

-Another key approach to reducing the lifetime of your student loans, is to make extra payment towards your principal balance.
-Just make sure you verify with you lender the correct way to send in extra principal payments and track them closely.
+Another key approach to reducing the lifetime of your student loans is to make extra, payment towards your principal balance.
+Just make sure you verify with your lender the correct way to send in extra principal payments and track them closely.

 7. Make the Decision To Actually Pay Off Your Student Loans

 Where there’s a will, there’s a way to pay off your student loans.
 Whether you have $5,000 or a $150,000 in student loan debt, you have to really want to get rid of your student loans for it to actually happen.
 Keeping your head in the sand and a ‘woe is me’ attitude will, for sure, keep you in debt.
 Have a vision for your life after your student loan debt is paid off and work towards making that vision a reality.
 Once you have committed to do the work to get there, make a plan to pay off the debt.